-David "Dave" Doot, chair of the firm's Energy and Utilities industry group, counsels businesses around the country on wholesale and retail arrangements for the purchase and sale of electricity and advocates on their behalf before federal and state energy regulators.
+David "Dave" Doot, former chair of the firm's Energy and Utilities industry group, counsels businesses around the country on wholesale and retail arrangements for the purchase and sale of electricity and advocates on their behalf before federal and state energy regulators.
 Clients turn to Dave for guidance in dealing with renewable and conventional sources of power generation, energy-related transactions and energy regulation and compliance, and for representation before regulators to advance the clients' goals.
 He has years of experience handling:

 Dave is secretary and lead counsel for the New England Power Pool ("NEPOOL"), the regional organization through which transmission service arrangements and wholesale power trading in New England have been defined.
 As a result of Dave's NEPOOL representation, Day Pitney has prepared all of the amendments to NEPOOL arrangements, acquired the necessary regulatory approvals and assisted in the mediation and settlement of numerous proceedings.
 That representation has included compliance with Order 1000, implementation and continuous refinement of locational marginal pricing for energy in New England, the settlement of litigation over capacity markets that resulting in the implementation of New England's forward capacity market and ongoing efforts to improve and refine that market.

 Dave is the past president of the 2600-member Energy Bar Association, an international, non-profit association of attorneys, non-attorney professionals and students active in all areas of energy law.
 Dave is frequently quoted as an industry authority by leading business media, including The Wall Street Journal and Reuters.

 Prior results do not guarantee a similar outcome.